sybrew/the-seo-framework/readme.txt

 			* This setting is represented through buttons within the category selection meta box.
 			* This setting affects the URL structure of the post.
 			* This setting affects the breadcrumb structure of the post.
-		/
-		* TODO Logo upload has been added for Organization Schema.org.
+		* Logo upload has been added for Organization Schema.org.
-			* Current customizer logo settings are still (too) theme-specific.
+			* You can only select one when using JavaScript for future-proofing.
-			* The output will still fall back to the customizer logo when not set.
+			* Like before, it will fall back to the Customizer logo, and then the Customizer icon.
 		* SEO title placeholders and counters now update when:
 		 	* Changing post visibility (private, protected, public).
 			* Changing the page title.